kavwad/insurance_comparison/README.md

 # Health Insurance Plan Comparison Calculator

 A tool to compare health insurance plans and estimate annual costs based on expected medical usage.
-Try it at **url TK** or run it locally with your own plan data.
+Try it at [insurance-comparison.streamlit.app](https://insurance-comparison.streamlit.app) or run it locally with your own plan data.

 The hosted app compares a set of low- and medium-cost plans available in the California ACA marketplace for plan year 2025.
 To use your own plans, see the instructions below.